 New free school meal claimants from the 1 April 2018 will also be entitled until the end of the Universal Credit rollout period.

 Once Universal Credit is fully rolled out, the child will keep their free school meal until the end of their current phase of education, i.e. primary or secondary.

 How to apply

 You can apply by using the free school meals application form.

 Alternatively, ask for a paper copy from your child’s school or Contact Warrington.

 Transferring from primary school to high school

-If the student was entitled to free school meals in year 11 you do not need to complete a form and your entitlement will continue.
+If the student was entitled to free school meals in year 11, and is moving to a sixth form attached to a school, you do not need to complete a form and your entitlement will continue.